TimVN/GMNest/README.md

 ## Installing the extension in Game Maker

-The `client` folder contains the gm-socket.io extension: `gm-socket.io.yymps`.
-Simply drag it onto your existing or new project.
+You can install it from the [Yoyogames Marketplace](https://marketplace.yoyogames.com/assets/10712/gmsocket-io) or install the extension dragging the `gm-socket.io.yymps` file in the `client` folder into your project.

 The docs for the extension will come soon!